-When looking at flights to New York City, you will likely have seen flights arriving at least two of the three NYC airports, John F. Kennedy, Newark, and LaGuardia.
+When looking at flights to New York City, you will likely have seen flights arriving at two of the three NYC airports, JFK Airport, Newark Airport, and LaGuardia Airport.

-This post aims to help you decide which one is best to fly into NYC.
+This post aims to help you decide which one is the best airport to fly into NYC.

 Overview of New York Airports

-There are three major airports in the NYC area:
+There are three major airports in the NYC area that we cover in this post in detail (all international airports):

 - John F. Kennedy Airport (JFK)